Flannemt/CSE201_Project/README.md

 1. Follow steps `1-4` of the above development steps, you should then have a `.env.production` file to edit.

-2. To use the included postgres database, edit the databse URI as shown:
+2. To use the included postgres database, edit the databse URI in `.env.production` as shown:

    ```
    POSTGRES_URI="postgres://user:postgres123@database:5432/chatapp"